Overlap Processing in FFT-Based Vibration Control Systems: A Technical Guide

 As the PANTHER documentation notes: "Selecting Acquisition Parameters that are unrealistic and can overload client applications, for example 20K, 400 lines = 50 updates per second, with 75% overlap that would = 200 updates per second."
 Engineers must balance the desire for high update rates against system processing capacity.

-Critical for Tests with Changing Structural Dynamics
+Tests with Structural Dynamics Concerns

 Test articles with complex structural dynamics often exhibit resonances that can change amplitude rapidly due to: